 Southwest Baptist University offers a student health service which provides medical services for minor illnesses or injuries on a walk-in basis during the hours of operation.
-This service is extended to all undergraduate students through the health fee (optional for graduate students).
+This service is extended to all undergraduate students through the health fee (optional for all graduate students not in the Physical Therapy program).
 The only charge made to the student is for laboratory work.
 The health center uses a referral system with local doctors when necessary.
-Undergraduate students at the Bolivar campus also have access to the out-patient clinics of Citizens Memorial Hospital in Bolivar (available to graduate students through the optional health fee).
-Additional information is available at the SBU Health Center.
 SBU offers no student health services for students at the Branch Campuses.